MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-lists-app.md

 ![Screenshot of how to create a list in the Lists app](media/lists-create-list.png)

 Templates in Lists are tailored to common information tracking scenarios.
 Each template comes with a predefined structure, forms, and formatting to help users get started quickly.
 After selecting a template, users get a preview of what the list will look like, along with sample data.
-Here's a few examples of how teams in your organization can use templates in Lists:
+Here's some examples of how teams in your organization can use Lists templates to track data and organize work:

 - Track issues and bring them to closure using the Issue tracker template.
 - Organize all your event details with the Event itinerary template.
-- Record the needs and status of patients so care teams in your healthcare organization can monitor and coordinate care.
+- Use the Patient care coordination template to record the needs and status of patients so care teams in your healthcare organization can monitor and coordinate care.
 - Track the status of loan applications with the Loans template.

 To learn more about using Lists, see [LINK TO END-USER DOC].